gptscript-ai/gptscript/docs/docs/03-tools/04-credential-tools.md

 This will read the values of `ENV_VAR_1` through `ENV_VAR_4` from the current environment and set them for the credential.
 This is a direct mapping of environment variable names. **This is not recommended when overriding credentials for multiple tools that use the same environment variable names.**

+## Credential Refresh (Advanced)

+Some use cases (such as OAuth) may involve the need to refresh expired credentials.
+To support this, your credential tool can return other fields besides `env` in its JSON output.
+This is the full list of supported fields in the credential tool output:

+- `env` (type: object) - The environment variables to set.
+- `expiresAt` (type: string, timestamp in RFC3339 format) - The time when the credential expires.
+- `refreshToken` (type: string) - The refresh token to use to refresh the credential.

+When GPTScript tries to use a credential that has a defined `expiresAt` time, it will check if the credential has expired.
+If the credential has expired, it will run the credential tool again, and the current value of the credential will be set to the environment variable `GPTSCRIPT_EXISTING_CREDENTIAL` as a JSON string.
+This way, the credential tool can check for that environment variable, and if it is set, get the refresh token from the existing credential and use it to refresh and return a new credential, typically without user interaction.

+For an example of a tool that uses the refresh feature, see the [Gateway OAuth2 tool](https://github.com/gptscript-ai/gateway-oauth2).